 When you begin a treatment program, you’ll start working with an addiction specialist who understands the specific challenges and obstacles you might face on the road to recovery.

 The Benefits of Working With an Addiction Specialist

-Obviously, it is to everyone’s benefit having an addiction specialist onsite at a rehab.
-Nearly 50% of addicted persons have or develop a co-occurring mental illness and or physical symptoms of the disease.
+Obviously, it is to everyone’s benefit to have an addiction specialist on-site at a rehab.
+Nearly 50% of those addicted to drugs or alcohol have or develop a dual diagnosis mental illness or physical symptoms of the disease.
 These highly trained physicians and psychiatrists have specific knowledge that can assist individuals through recovery.
 More often than not, addiction specialists lead a team of counselors and medical professionals.
 Under the direction of an addiction specialist, each member of the team will do their part to enhance the treatment plan developed by the addiction specialist.

 As you might expect, developing the right individual treatment is important.
 Sometimes, what may appear to be an addiction could be a physical dependence.
 In such cases, an addiction specialist would recognize the unique characteristics of the issue and create a concrete plan.
-More often than not, people with a physical dependence will be slowly weaned off of the substance, unlike the immediate detox necessary for addicts.
+More often than not, people with a physical dependence will be slowly weaned off of the substance, unlike the immediate detox necessary for those struggling with active addiction.